Q: What is Supplemental Instruction?

 Q: How can I become an SI leader?
 Do they get paid?

 A: Earn a grade of "A" or "B" in the course, maintain a 3.25 GPA, and obtain recommendations from two professors.
 SI leaders earn $12 per hour and work seven hours per week.
-Application and recommendation forms for SI leaders can be accessed by your professor through the Intranet on the MyAACC Web site.
+Access the SI Leader Application and Professor Recommendation forms on the SI Website.

 Q: Who can I contact if I have more questions regarding the SI program at AACC?